NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 described above.
 However, Python has a restriction known as the Global Interpreter Lock (GIL): only one thread of a process can execute Python bytecode at a time.
-It appears that the Nexus API does not release the GIL until the invoked Nexus operation is finished.
-Thus, running a Nexus operation in a thread also stops all other threads, potentially for a long time.
+It appears that the Nexus API does not release the GIL until the Nexus operation is finished.
+Thus, starting a Nexus operation in a thread freezes all other threads, potentially for a long time.
 A simple workaround is to run any Nexus pipeline operations in a separate process instead of a thread (i.e. a new interpreter is started for the operation).
 This is accomplished by ``gaitutils.nexus._run_pipelines_multiprocessing()``.

-For GUI operations that are not started via ``run_in_thread()``, you must catch any exceptions yourself, otherwise they will cause a termination.
-Unhandled exceptions are propagated to a custom exception hook (``my_excepthook()``) that will display a message and terminate the GUI.
+For GUI operations that are not started via ``run_in_thread()``, you must catch and handle any exceptions yourself, otherwise they will cause a termination.
+Such unhandled exceptions are propagated to a custom exception hook (``my_excepthook()``) that will display a message and terminate the GUI.

 The GUI includes a logging window that will display any messages emitted via the standard Python logging module.
 This is implemented via a special logging